 - Don’t share personal household items.
 Use your own set of dishes, utensils, towels, bedding and other household items.
 Wash them thoroughly after use.

 - Clean all “high-touch” surfaces in your home daily, including counters, tables, doorknobs, bathroom fixtures, phones, keyboards and tablets.

 - Clean your hands thoroughly and frequently.
 Wash your hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains 60% to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Use soap and water if your hands are visibly dirty.

 - Avoid touching your face with unwashed hands.

 - Cover your mouth and nose with a tissue or your bent elbow when you cough or sneeze.
 Throw used tissues into a lined trash can, then wash your hands right away.

-- Tell anyone else that you’ve been in contact with that you may have contracted COVID-19.
-They should follow the recommendations above and monitor their health for any signs of respiratory illness (fever, cough, shortness of breath).
+- Tell anyone else who you’ve been in contact with you may have contracted COVID-19.
+They should also follow the recommendations above and monitor their health for any signs of respiratory illness (fever, cough, shortness of breath).

 Monitor your symptoms